-The IDS SC P11 3 string must be left as is.
+The IDS_SC_P11 3 string must be left as is.

-26 Administrator logs, Console, and traces
+27 Audit logs, Console, and trace logs

-The Windows Enterprise VPN Client comes equipped with three types of logs:
+The Windows Enterprise VPN Client features three types of logs:

-- 1. Administrator logs are specifically designed for software activity and usage reports. - The Console provides detailed information on the tunnels as well as the related opening and closing steps.
+- 1. Audit logs1 are specifically designed for software activity and usage reports. - 2.
+The Console provides detailed information on the tunnels as well as the related opening and closing steps.
 It essentially consists of the IKE messages and provides high-level information about the establishment of the VPN tunnel.
 It is intended for administrators to identify possible VPN connection issues. - 3.
 The Trace mode makes every component of the software write an activity log about its inner workings.
 This mode is intended for TheGreenBow support to diagnose software issues.